MesaqAssociation/mesaqplatform/TELEGRAM_BOT_SETUP.md

 1. Open Telegram
 2. Search for your bot username (e.g., `@mesaq_bank_bot`)
 3. Send `/start` to begin
+4. Use the bot:
-4. Send a PDF bank statement
+   - Send a PDF bank statement to upload transactions
+   - Use `/create` to create events or add members interactively
-5. Bot will process it and send you a summary!
+   - Bot will guide you through each process!

 ---